 Why Do Cows Have Spots?

-It's that burning question that keeps cattle ranchers and other livestock professionals awake at night: Why do cows have spots?
+Similar to how people wonder why skunks have a stripe down their back, or why zebras have stripes: why do cows have spots?
+It's that burning question that keeps cattle ranchers and other livestock professionals awake at night.
 Believe it or not, this topic has been the subject of numerous research studies and endless speculation over the years.
 There are many theories that have been explored in great depth.
-But the truth is that nobody really knows for sure why some cows have spots!
-In this post, we'll take a look at some of the more well-known cow spot theories.
+But truth is, nobody really knows for sure why some cows have spots!
+In this post, we'll look at some of the more well-known cow spot theories.